silshack/spring2014/_posts/2014-01-22sierra_python_basics.md

 print "The mpg of your car is:", mpg

 ```
-Here is an example of the mpg program:
+Here is a sample input from the mpg program:
 ![mpg](http://farm4.staticflickr.com/3759/12091836965_34487c3aa0_b.jpg)

 <b>(3) Here is a program that will convert a user-input number of degrees celsius to degrees farenheit:</b>